 Medical Marijuana Doctor FAQs

+The active ingredients in medicinal marijuana are comparable to those the body naturally produces that are involved in pain, mobility, memory, and appetite.
 Learn more about the benefits of medical marijuana.
 Is it right for you?
-A properly trained and licensed medical marijuana doctor, such as Dr. Andronico at RejuvaMed, will provide a recommendation for you, based on your medical condition.
-Call us today or visit us online to book an appointment.
+Dr. Elora Roy, MD at RejuvaMed, will provide a recommendation for you, based on your medical condition.
+For more information, contact us today or visit us online to book an appointment.
 We serve patients from Wesley Chapel, FL and surrounding areas.

 Table of Contents:

 Medical marijuana is a derivative of the Cannabis sativa plant that has been shown to provide relief of symptoms brought on by certain medical conditions.
 The two main derivatives from the Cannabis sativa plant are known as CBD, short for cannabidiol, and THC, or tetrahydrocannabinol.
 THC is the ingredient in marijuana that causes the feelings that are most commonly associated with the recreational forms of marijuana.